LeonEricsson/stt-speedup-bench/README.md

 # Does audio speedup affect speech recognition?
+*yes, obviously. but to what extent?*

+Over the weekend I stumbled upon a post on x that lead me to this article: [*OpenAI Charges by the Minute, So Make the Minutes Shorter*](https://george.mand.is/2025/06/openai-charges-by-the-minute-so-make-the-minutes-shorter/) which shows how speeding up a youtube audio before transcription leads lower api costs with minimal performance degradation.
+Naturally I thought this sounded too good to be true, free lunch?
+The author was clear in saying that he had not benchmarked this claim, and that it was mostly passed on a few samples passing the eye test, so what follows is a more rigorous evaluation of this possibility.

-This study rigorously examines how audio speedup affects the performance of state-of-the-art speech-to-text (STT) models.
-By benchmarking leading models such as OpenAI's Whisper and GPT-4o on audio data accelerated at varying factors, we quantify model robustness and delineate practical performance boundaries for high-speed transcription tasks.
+Here, we assess how audio speedup affects the performance of state-of-the-art speech-to-text models.
+By benchmarking top-tier models like OpenAI's Whisper and GPT-4o against audio accelerated by various speed factors, we aim to measure model robustness and define practical performance limits for high-speed transcription tasks.

-Leveraging the FLEURS dataset as a controlled evaluation benchmark, the analysis systematically measures transcription accuracy degradation using standard metrics—primarily Word Error Rate (WER).
+Leveraging the FLEURS dataset as a controlled evaluation benchmark, the analysis systematically measures transcription accuracy degradation using standard metrics—primarily macroWord Error Rate (WER).

 ### TL;DR

-Transcription accuracy exhibits exponential degradation under increasing speed up, with performance blowing up quickly as you go beyond 1.5x.
+Unfortunately, the results show that transcription accuracy doesn't degrade gracefully.
+Instead, it deteriorates exponentially with increased speed, especially beyond 1.5x, where performance quickly falls off a cliff.

 <p align="center">
   <img src="results/assets/tldr.png" alt="Error Rate vs Speedup" width="70%">